John Oliver credits 'majestic bird' for Emmys win

 Oliver has been a staunch supporter of Forest and Bird's annual 'Bird of the Year' competition, which raises awareness of conservation threats to many endangered native birds.

-In 2023, the television host campaigned for the pūteketeke's bid for Bird of the Century and ignited a huge conversation about New Zealand's native birds.
+In 2023, the TV host campaigned for the pūteketeke's bid for Bird of the Century and ignited a huge conversation about New Zealand's native birds.

 If talking about it on his own show wasn't enough, Oliver even appeared on The Tonight Show with Jimmy Fallon in full-on grebe garb, and eventually became embroiled in an ornithological stoush with former TAHI and RNZ presenter Evie Orpe.